 The use disorder of a drug differs from abuse and misuse of a drug.

 The drugs taken may be illicit street or stolen drugs or obtained via a legal prescription.
-Misusing a drug usually involves taking the drug in a harmful or detrimental way that results in personal, professional, or social problems.
-A patient that is abusing an opioid analgesic may no longer be appropriately interacting with their family, friends or be able to perform their duties at work.
+Misusing a drug usually involves taking the drug in a harmful or detrimental way, resulting in personal, professional, or social problems.
+A patient abusing an opioid analgesic may no longer be appropriately interacting with their family or friends or be able to perform their duties at work.

-Misuse of a controlled substance refers to the use of a prescribed drug in a way that was not intended.
+Misuse of a controlled substance refers to using a prescribed drug in a way that was not intended.
 It may be deliberate or accidental.
 A negative result may or may not occur.
-Examples of misuse include taking too much of a drug, using an incorrect dose, incorrect route, or using prescription drugs written for another person.
+Examples of misuse include taking too much of a drug, using an incorrect dose, an incorrect route, or using prescription drugs written for another person.

 Controlled substances include both prescription drugs and illicit drugs with no recognized medical value.
 Both have the potential to be abused or misused.
 While Schedule I drug use is illegal, prescription drugs found in Schedules II-V are also commonly abused and misused, and their misuse is a challenging problem that has increased over the last several years.